gwpy/gwpy/docs/timeseries/io.rst

 The :meth:`~TimeSeries.read` and :meth:`~TimeSeries.write` methods take
-different arguments and keywords based on the input/output file format, see :ref:`pdpy-timeseries-io-formats` for details on reading/writing for each of the built-in formats.
+different arguments and keywords based on the input/output file format, see :ref:`pydischarge-timeseries-io-formats` for details on reading/writing for each of the built-in formats.

-.. _pdpy-timeseries-io-discovery:
+.. _pydischarge-timeseries-io-discovery:

 ***************************************
 Automatic discovery of GW detector data